One of the proudest moments in East Bierley's history when they won the National Village Cup at Lord's in 1979

 Another batting star was Jonathan Proud who was elegance personified as a left hander who preferred to score his runs in the classical way.
 He came an agonising one run short of the fabled thousand in 2003, before scoring 845 in 2004.

-Lee Goddard arrived on the scene in 2003 with 456 runs which he bettered the following year with 731.
+Lee Goddard, above, arrived on the scene in 2003 with 456 runs which he bettered the following year with 731.
 He was to emerge as a Durham contracted player.
-He had a spell away at Methley before returning and enjoyed his best season in 2012 with an average of 43.79 which was good enough to earn him the league batting averages and player’s player Award.
+He had a spell away at Methley before returning and enjoyed his best season in 2012 with an average of 43.79 which was good enough to earn him the League Batting Averages and Player’s Player Award.

 Paceman Greg Lambert was another signing from the Yorkshire League during this period.
 His histrionics on the field were legendary but there was no faulting his endeavour to take wickets.
 In 2000, he played two first-class matches for Yorkshire against Surrey and Kent in the County Championship.
 In those matches, he met with moderate success taking four wickets averaging 33.25.

-In 2010 Pakistan pace bowler Mohammad Azharullah joined the ranks taking 59 wickets and 54 the following year.
-He left to join Shelley in the Huddersfield League before being signed by Northants.
+In 2010 Pakistan pace bowler Mohammad Azharullah, below, joined the ranks taking 59 wickets and 54 the following year.
+He left to join Shelley in the Huddersfield League before being signed by Northants and ultimately representing his country in limited over cricket.

-Cup glory came knocking again in 2009 when Bierley amassed 272-9 in the final to win the cup by a massive 123 runs against Farsley with Rennison playing the key innings.
+Cup glory came knocking again in 2009 when Bierley amassed 272-9 in the final to win the cup by a massive 123 runs against Farsley with Andrew Rennison making the key innings.

 They reached the final again in 2011 only to lose to Pudsey St Lawrence despite posting a handy 243-7.
-This proved to be insufficient as they were defeated by five wickets.
+This proved to be insufficient as they were defeated by 5 wickets.

-Former Yorkshire bowler Gavin Hamilton, who had signed for Bierley in 2003, led his team to these Priestley Cup victories.
+Former Yorkshire bowler Gavin Hamilton, pictured above right with Anthony McGrath, signed for Bierley in 2003, and featured in his team's Priestley Cup victories.
 Losing his bowling rhythm latterly in his First Class career he played as a specialist batsman with great success at Bierley.

 His First Class career consisted of 249 wickets with a best return of 7-50.
 His batting was less impressive but he did record a top score of 125.

-In 2012 Kez Ahmed topped thel eague bowling averages with Jarvis in second place.
-Ahmed was appointed captain in 2013 in a season of few thrills at Bierley other than Rennision’s 668 runs which took him to second place in the league’s batting averages.
+In 2012 Bierley finished fifth in a season when Kez Ahmed topped the League Bowling Averages with Jarvis in second place.
+Ahmed was appointed captain in 2013 in a season of few thrills.
+The highlight was Rennision’s 668 runs which took him to second place in the league’s batting averages.

 Player shortages in 2014 put East Bierley in great difficulty in the league with relegation a great possibility.
-Key batsman Rennison had an early injury that put him out for the season, while the unavailability of senior players led to weakened teams being fielded on a regular basis.
+Key batsman Rennison had an early injury that put him out for the season, while other non-availabilities of senior players rendered weakened First Teams on a regular basis.

 A heartening Priestley Cup run to the semi-final was reminiscent of the old days when a big crowd saw them lose a high-scoring thriller to Pudsey St Lawrence.

-Luke Jarvis, despite his several absences, was the one positive of 2014 when he finished fifth in the league bowling averages with 40 wickets at 14.10.
-For a bowler of his class it’s surprising he has not registered a 50-wicket feat, but his seven-year sojourn at Bierley has brought him 290 league wickets.
+Luke Jarvis, despite his several absences, was the one positive of 2014 when he finished 5th in the League Bowling Averages with 40 wickets at 14.10.
+For a bowler of his class it’s surprising he has not registered a 50-wicket feat, but his seven year sojourn at Bierley has brought him 290 league wickets.

 2015 was East Bierley’s 150th anniversary year and they celebrated by having a match against a team made up of past star players.
 Being mindful of this momentous year they strived doggedly all season to avoid relegation with a limited team.